kenwals/shinrin-yoku/README.md

 Site is put together using HTML, the Bootstrap framework and CSS.

+A Mobile first approach is taken - site is all on one page site with three sections, navigation menu at the top.

-Site is one page with three sections, suitable for visits from mobile phones.
-Navigation between sections can be done via the navbar or by call to action buttons.
+ Navigation between sections can be done via the navbar or by"call to action" buttons.

 ### Skeleton

-Mobile use a first approach - one page site, navigation menu at the top.

 Section 1 - Home page - Navbar at top .
 Hero image below.
 With brief headline paragraph. under that a mid-section with introduction paragraph.